-This makes things difficult for existing businesses who want to move onto the internet and keep their name, if the domain name has already been taken by someone else.
-However, if your business aims to mainly make its money online, then you should seriously consider changing its name so that it ties in with an available domain name.
-Basically, if you want an existing business to succeed on the internet, in terms of branding and SEO, then you need to choose the name of your business or brand at the same time that you choose a domain name.
+This makes things difficult for existing businesses who want to move onto the internet and keep their name if the domain name has already been taken by someone else.
+However, if your business aims to mainly make its money online, then you should seriously consider changing its name so that it ties in with an available domain-name.
+Basically, if you want an existing business to succeed on the internet, in terms of branding and SEO, then you need to choose the name of your business or brand at the same time that you choose a website name.

 Brand name or generic name?

 One choice which can be difficult is whether to choose a generic domain name such as carsandmotorbikes.com or go for a business name such as michaelsmithcars.com.
 My simple SEO tip in this regard would be that if it is Google traffic that you are chasing above all else, choose a generic domain-name.